humanmade/altis-security/docs/browser.md

 The [`Strict-Transport-Security` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) (sometimes called HSTS) is used to enforce HTTPS (TLS/SSL) connections when loading a site and can be used to enhance the site's security.

-By default, Altis enables HSTS by default with the value `max-age=31536000; includeSubDomains`.
+By default, Altis enables HSTS with the value `max-age=31536000; includeSubDomains`.
 You can configure the header using the `strict-transport-policy` setting:

 ```json
 {